Ravindra0849/Zomato_App/README.md

-# Zomato Clone: Secure Deployment with DevSecOps CI/CD
+# Zomato Clone: Secure Deployment with DevSecOps CI/CD Pipeline

 Hey there!
 Get ready for an exciting journey as we embark on deploying a React JS Zomato clone.